Torture Abolition and Survivors Support Coalition

 The Torture Abolition and Survivors Support Coalition International (TASSC) is a non-governmental, nonprofit organization based in the United States that works to end the practice of torture internationally and to support the survivors of torture and their families.
 TASSC is concerned not only with the prevention of torture but also addresses its aftermath, the individual survivor, family, community, and society.
 In addition to creating a worldwide network of International Communities of Healing for torture survivors and their families, TASSC also seeks to influence domestic and international policy through advocacy, social action, public testimony, and targeted media campaigns.
 The organization monitors human rights violations in nations where TASSC members may be at risk, operates Helping Hands, a direct assistance program for survivors, and coordinates the annual United Nations International Day in Support of Torture Victims and Survivors (June 26).
 TASSC was founded in 1998 by Sister Dianna Ortiz, an American survivor of torture while a missionary in Guatemala.
 The office of TASSC is located in Washington, D.C.
+Survivors and volunteers make up the leadership of TASSC including the Board of Directors.
+Current Board President is Heidi Evans, Treasurer is Sarah Clarke, and Secretary is Sara Bauman.